p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0714 Visualisations for the presentation.md

 - I tried a $\cos$ function for the polar pattern.
 I can scale the lobe either by raising to a power ($\cos^n(\theta)$) or by multiplying the angle ($\cos(D\theta)$).
 I prefer multiplying the angle, as this mimics the directivity behaviour best.
 - Unfortunately, plain old $\cos$ has too many lobes.
 I eventually realised that the hyperbolic version, $\cosh$, fixes this.
 - It's still possible to bleed into neighbouring sectors, and so I needed another term to "clip" all of the out-of-sector parts.
 The obvious option was a Heaviside unit step function with an absolute value, but I wanted something a bit more "organic".
 The Wikipedia page for the unit step function showed a few approximations using logistic curves and so forth, which could be done with $\tanh$ or an exponential.
 (This was where I got the hyperbolic trig function idea from that gave rise to the $\cosh$ above.)
 I preferred the exponential method, as the $\tanh$ ranged from -1 to 1, and dealing with this would have introduced a magic number factor of 2.
+- I squared the angular deviation, which had the same effect as taking an absolute value, but is also a little less discontinuous.

 Therefore, I came up with the following.